apache/nuttx-apps/examples/README.txt

 examples/system
 ^^^^^^^^^^^^^^^

   This is a simple test of the system() command.
+The test simply executes this system command:

+    ret = system("ls -Rl /");

 examples/tcpecho
 ^^^^^^^^^^^^^^^^